tlhackque/BlockCountries/README.md

  The iptables-restore format is undocumented, though used by others.
 It may be fragile.

- This code should use IPTables::IPv4 - but it doesn't currently work on my x64 system.
- It may be re-written to do so at some point.

  --tlhackque 1-Aug-2010, 8-Nov-2010, 3-Oct-2012, 4-Sep-2013, 17-Dec-2015, 5-Feb-2016
 ````